yash-gulatii/yash-gulatii/README.md

 - 🌱 I’m currently learning **DSA in Java, Web Development.**

-- 👨‍💻 All of my projects are available at [www.yashgulatii.in](www.yashgulatii.in)
+- 👨‍💻 All of my projects are available at [projects.yashgulatii.in](projects.yashgulatii.in)

 - 📝 I regularly write articles on [blog.yashgulatii.in](blog.yashgulatii.in)